moeahmed/CSCI6100G/distributionFiles/readme.txt

 1) Install Docker and build the Docker container (see i. below)
 2) Run the container with the provided script (see ii. below)
 3) Access the Jupyter notebook server at 0.0.0.0:8888 in a web browser
-4) Navigate to toolkit/ and run 'caseStudy.ipynb' or 'repeatStudies.ipynb'
+4) For original toolkit case studies, navigate to toolkit/ and run 'caseStudy.ipynb' or 'repeatStudies.ipynb'
+5) For toolkit extension case studies, navigate to toolkit/ and run 'okhttpStudy.ipynb' or 'mavenStudy.ipynb'